What is Customer Advocacy Marketing?

 Advocacy marketing is the process of encouraging your users to share their experiences using your product.
 You solve the customer’s problem and channel their excitement and eagerness to share as a way to fuel your own marketing strategies.
 Some traditional examples of advocacy marketing are testimonials, ratings, and case studies.

-Advocacy is really all about getting your existing customers to speak about your product or service.
+Advocacy marketing is really all about getting your existing customers to speak about your product or service.
 For marketers, enabling users to spread positive information about our products is important.
 That’s why we yearn for glowing Facebook reviews, product testimonials to feature on our websites, and photos of our most impressive clients to show off to the world.

 Marketing our products and services in this way validates us, builds trust, and shows that we really deliver on our promises.